Control your BlinkStick devices from Node.js with a TypeScript-first, Promise-powered API and a powerful animation engine.

 // This would yield only 2 frames - generator doesn't implicitly "fork" when iterated multiple times

 All built-in methods will throw if you try to generate animation with FPS higher than 100.
-As BlinkStick Nano
+As BlinkStick Nano is de facto limited to 75 FPS, it should be enough.

 Your custom animation may be "faster" than that, but expect drift and other issues.

-- this error occurs somewhere in the node-hid
+could not get feature report from device - this error occurs somewhere in the node-hid library and its dependencies,

 and is most likely to occur when calling methods in tight loops.
 See https://github.com/node-hid/node-hid/issues/561The project is already usable in production, however some pieces of documentation are still scarce.
 Feel free to open a PR if you can help with any of the items below:

-paragraph covers Linux, but Windows quirks and Zadig drivers need love too.Your contributions are highly appreciated! 🙏
+setMode, setChannel helpers and how they relate to the hardware.udev paragraph covers Linux, but Windows quirks and Zadig drivers need love too.Your contributions are highly appreciated! 🙏

 If you get an error message on Linux: